IIIF/api/source/api/discovery/0.1/index.md

 At the most detailed level, a log of all of the Activities that have taken place can be recorded, with the likeihood of multiple Activities per object resource.
 This allows the additional types of Create and Delete, enabling a synchronization process to remove resources as well as add them.
 This would also allow for the complete history of a resource to be reconstructed, if each version has an archived representation.
 The list might end up very long if there are many changes to resources, however this is not a typical situation, and the cost is still reasonable as each entry is short and can be compressed both on disk and at the HTTP(S) transport layer.

-A consuming application at this level would process the `type` property of the Activity description.
+A consuming application at this level _SHOULD_ process the `type` property of the Activity description in order to understand the type of change that occurred.

+Example Level 2 Activity:

 ```
 {